MeTavi/TAT_doc/docs/Overall_Workflow/index.md

 ## ETL Components and Folder Structure

 The ETL process is structured around a set of modular components.
 The folder structure shown below introduces the different components of the ETL process.
-This section provides an overview of the various modules within the ETL, and the next section, "High-Level Workflow," will link these components based on their roles within the workflow.
+This section provides an overview of the various modules within the ETL, and the next section, [High-Level Workflow] will link these components based on their roles within the workflow.

 ```shell
 +-- Transit_Analytics_Tools_2024